Michael-F-Bryan/rust-ffi-guide/book/dynamic_loading.md

 use libloading::{Library, Symbol};
 ```

-It's also a good idea to add a type alias for the `add()` function to make it
+It's also a good idea to add a type alias for the `add()` function's signature.
-more readable.
+This isn't required, but when things start getting more complex and having more
+interesting arguments the extra readability really pays off.

 ```rust
 type AddFunc = unsafe fn(isize, isize) -> isize;